valeriupredoi/LUMI_ESMValTool/README.md

 conda-containerize new --mamba --prefix miniconda-container/ ESMValTool/environment.yml
 ```

+This will build a (containerized) conda environment populated with all the dependencies
+required by ESMValTool, and will do that using `mamba` as solver.

-Once that completed, prepend the new path:
+Once that has completed, prepend the new path to your existng `$PATH` object:

 ```
 export PATH="/project/project_462000432/miniconda-container/bin:$PATH"